-Examples of teaching, learning and assessment methods used:

-- 60% of the content relates directly to the technical requirements of payroll administration.
-Demonstration is via assessment which is examination and assignment at both Level 4 and 5. - 27% of the content is designed to equip students with the knowledge and skills necessary to lead a small team in a technical discipline - The management theme expands throughout the course enabling students to place their function within a whole organisation context
+Knowledge and understanding Examples of teaching, learning and assessment methods used: Demonstrate, to a professional level, the technical requirements necessary for a career in the payroll sector 60% of the content relates directly to the technical requirements of payroll administration.
+Demonstration is via assessment which is examination and assignment at both Level 4 and 5.
+27% of the content is designed to equip Operate as the manager of a small team of payroll employees (WWO) students with the knowledge and skills necessary to lead a small team in a technical discipline The management theme expands throughout the course enabling students Assess the contribution of the payroll function to the organisation as a whole to place their function within a whole organisation context